thealphadollar/salvator/README.md

 the messenger link using it and sends them a personalised message.<br/>
 E.g `Hey thealphadollar!
 Happy Birthday :D`, if user's first name is "thealphadollar".

+To avoid sending multiple wishes, the program creates a json file with a timestamp and a list with the links already wished.
+When the file is read, if the timestamp matches the day, the redundancies are avoided.

 ## Install
 Salvator can be installed using npm or source.